 The best wood for your wood sign projects depends on your purpose for the wood sign.
 Generally, the best wood for wood signs is pine and plywood.
-Their flexibility and ability to be used for multipurpose projects is key as well as the cost is the best.
+Their flexibility and ability to be used for multipurpose wooden signs is key and also the most cost-efficient.

 Purpose of Wood Sign Drives Best Wood Decision